casacore/python-casacore/README.rst

     $ python ./setup.py install

-* If the compilation fails you might need to help the compiler find the paths to the and casacore libraries and headers.
+* If the compilation fails you might need to help the compiler find the paths to the boost and casacore libraries and headers.
 You can control this with the `CFLAGS` environment variable.
 For example on OS X when using homebrew and clang you need to do something like this::